fabian-website/wordpress_sorted_categories_modified_posts/README.md

 For example:
- Category A consists of one post created yesterday; Category B conststs of one post created today
+ Category A consists of one post created yesterday; Category B consists of one post created today

  In this case B is before A. But if I edit the post of A, category A will be before B.